hst12/Starfield-Tools---ContentCatalog.txt-fixer/README.md

 You could manually edit the Plugins.txt file to enable or disable mods if needed.
 A * character indicates that a mod is enabled.

-<b>Enable/Disable Mods</b> button shows a list of mods and allows them to be turned on or off.
+<b>Load Order</b>  button shows a list of mods and allows them to be turned on or off or moved up or down in the load order.

 You can alt-tab from the game to check the ContentCatalog file to see if corruption has occurred by pressing the Check button.